RoyalYum/QR-code/README.md

 ### Continued development

-I would like to focus on the variouse aspects of CSS and refine my skill set in further project, areas Such as:
+I would like to focus on the variouse aspects of CSS and refine my skill set in further projects
-DISPLAY-
--flex
--grid
 ### Useful resources

 - [css-tricks](https://www.css-tricks.com) - This helped me understand variouse challenges on CSS at whole.
 I really liked the variouse ways they implement, makesit easier to understand and 0f course i will use it going forward.